 Hall's early scripts were for television, but in 1976 he wrote his first stage play Glide Time.
 Many successful play productions followed, together with musicals, pantomimes, radio dramas, books and plays for children and comedy series for television.
 His plays have been performed in many other countries, and he has had Conjugal Rites produced as a sitcom in the UK.
 Hall is New Zealand's best known dramatist with more than 40 plays to his credit.

-In recent years, he has written the box office hits Spreading Out (2004), Taking Off (2004), Who Wants to be 100?
-(2007), Four Flat Whites in Italy (2008), A Shortcut to Happiness (2011) and You Can Always Hand Them Back (2012).
-For several years he has produced an annual pantomime for Circa Theatre, Wellington (with songs by Paul Jenden and Michael Nicholas Williams).
+In recent years, he has written the box office hits Who Wants to be 100?
+(2007), Four Flat Whites in Italy (2008), A Shortcut to Happiness (2011), You Can Always Hand Them Back (2012), Last Legs (2016) and Winding Up (2020).
+For several years he produced an annual pantomime for Circa Theatre, Wellington (with songs by Paul Jenden and Michael Nicholas Williams).
 In 2007 he co-wrote the commissioned work, Who Needs Sleep Anyway? celebrating Plunket's Centenary, with his daughter Pip Hall.

 Knight Companion of the NZ Order of Merit, 2019